MohamedXElGohary/iotg-fbu/siiptool/docs/user_manual.md

 These tools are included in the release.

-SIIP Stitch Tool runs on Windows 10 OS.
-Linux support will be added in the future releases.
+SIIP Stitch Tool runs on Windows 10 and Ubuntu 18.04.3 LTS or newer OS.

 ## Usage